 Private School Choice:

 New York does not offer private school choice.

 New York has very limited online learning options.
 There is no state-led program; there are no statewide programs; and online charter schools are blocked as a result of charter school caps.
-According to Keeping Pace with K-12 Online Learning, there is some online learning provided through districts as well as through the Boards of Cooperative Educational Services (BOCES). iLearnNYC, an initiative led by the New York City Department of Education, piloted in 2010-2011 and provides Advanced Placement courses, credit recovery courses, and a blended learning program.
-In 2010-2011, 442 students from 38 middle and high schools participated in online courses through the Virtual High School Consortium.
+According to Keeping Pace with K-12 Online Learning, there is some online learning provided through districts as well as through the Boards of Cooperative Educational Services (BOCES). iLearnNYC, an initiative led by the New York City Department of Education, piloted in 2010-2011 and provides Advanced Placement courses, credit recovery courses, and a blended learning program. iLearnNYC is a part of iZone. iZone, funded by grants under Race to the Top, is a consortium of innovative schools seeking improvement.
+From 2010-2011, there were 81 schools that were members of iZone and there were 38 middle and high schools that offered online courses to students through the Virtual High School Global Consortium.